Services and Resources

 The Portland in the Streets team at the Portland Bureau of Transportation (PBOT) is piloting a Play Streets program which turns neighborhood streets into pop-up community hubs for multigenerational socializing, play, and physical activity.

 Portland SmartTrips provides free walk and bike maps, guides for taking active trips like walking, biking and transit, and tips for moving safely through the city no matter what mode.
-These materials are for individual use.
+Materials are for individual use.

 Use this mobile-friendly interactive map to plan your bike route.